Jef808/CodinGame/scripts/README.md

 a the root directory will create a *subProject_bundled.cpp* file in the *Root/build/subProject/* directory.

-See the *example* directory for the above example.
+See the directory *./example/bundler/* for the above example.